debbiemarkslab/BEAR/docs/usage.rst

 **Part 1: preprocessing**

-First, download the example dataset and extract its contents (we assume throughout that you are in the ``bear_model`` folder).
+First, navigate to the folder ``bear_model`` and download the example dataset and extract its contents (we assume throughout that you are in the ``bear_model`` folder).

 ``wget https://marks.hms.harvard.edu/bear/ysd1_example.tar.gz``